Protect Hardwood Floors: 9 Easy Maintenance Tips in 2022

 1. Furniture Pads : These pads stick to the bottom of your furniture and help prevent scratches when you move them around.

-2. Rugs and Mats : Rugs and mats placed in high-traffic areas can help reduce scratches and wear on your hardwood floors.
+2. Rugs and Mats : The placement of area rugs and mats in high-traffic zones can significantly lessen the incidence of wear and tear on your hardwood floors.

-3. Door Mats : Doormats placed at all entrances to your home will help catch dirt, sand, and other debris that can damage your floors.
+3. Door Mats : Deploying doormats at every entrance point of your habitat will aid in entrapping dirt, sand, and other detritus that pose a risk of damaging your floors.

 4. Boot Trays : Boot trays near entryways provide a place for storing wet or muddy shoes, so they don't track dirt and debris onto your hardwood floors.